-The Human Rights Act 1998 is part of English Law and serves to guarantee the rights and freedom of all persons in society.
-Some of the rights in this legislation include :-
+The Human Rights Act of 1998 is part of English law and guarantees the rights and freedoms of all people in society.
+Some of the rights in this legislation include:

-Public bodies must abide by the act, including the NHS, local authorities, prisons and the Police.
-A child or vulnerable adult must be given the rights and freedoms set out and where they are not there will be an infringement of their human rights.
+Public bodies must abide by the Human Rights Act 1998, including the NHS, local authorities, prisons and the police.
+A child or vulnerable adult must be given the same rights and freedoms as everyone in society, and where they are not offered this it will be considered an infringement of their human rights.

 The Mental Capacity Act 2005 is a piece of legislation which under certain circumstances authorises a public body to take away a person’s freedom.
-Recent case law suggests that where a person lacks capacity to consent to residing in a care home or receiving treatment in hospital, is under constant supervision and control and is not free to leave, they are deprived of their liberty.
-This deprivation of liberty must be authorised by way of a Standard Authorisation, sometimes called a DoLS Standard Authorisation.
+Recent case law suggests that where a person lacks capacity to consent to residing in a care home or receiving treatment in hospital, where they will be under constant supervision and control and will not be free to leave, they are deprived of their liberty.
+This deprivation of liberty must be authorised by way of a Standard Authorisation, sometimes called a Deprivation of Liberty Safeguards (DoLS) Standard Authorisation.

-However, there are occasions when public organisations have acted unlawfully or not followed the provisions contained within the Human Rights Act or the Mental Capacity Act, when working with members of society and this can be devastating for the person affected and their families.
+However, there are occasions when public organisations have acted unlawfully or not followed the provisions contained within the Human Rights Act or the Mental Capacity Act, when working with members of society.
+This can be devastating for the person affected and their families.